soutsios/text-classification/README.md

 We choose to experiment with five algorithms: Logistic Regression (LR), SGD, Naïve Bayes (NB), Nearest Neighbors (KNN) and SVM.
 Also a baseline Dummy classifier predicting always the majority class (ham) is used for comparison.

+So in this work we make 25 experiments in total (5 methods x 5 classifiers).
+A summarization of our system and inner-code working is shown in following figure:
 ![alt text](https://github.com/soutsios/text-classification/blob/master/inner-working.png)